shogun-toolbox/shogun/doc/readme/DEVELOPING.md

 #### Adding tests
 CMake automatically creates a test for every reference result file that it finds.
-Therefore, if you want to add new test, for example after having added an example as described in [EXAMPLES.md](EXAMPLES.md), then you need to copy its generated output to the reference file folder, e.g.
+Therefore, if you want to add a new test, for example after having added an example as described in [EXAMPLES.md](EXAMPLES.md), then you need to copy its generated output to the reference file folder, e.g.

     cp build/tests/meta/generated_results/cpp/regression/kernel_ridge_regression.dat data/testsuite/meta/regression/